Student Resources and Policies

 Outside Study

-Students who are enrolled in individual lessons at the Colburn School may not study the same instrument at another institution, or with another private teacher, without the prior approval of the dean.
+Students who are enrolled in individual lessons at the Colburn School may not study the same instrument at another institution, or with another private teacher, without the prior approval of the Dean and their private teacher at Colburn.
 Students who violate this policy may have their enrollment at the Colburn School terminated with no refund of tuition and fees.

 Problems

-If problems arise (e.g., financial, instructional, personal), it is the responsibility of the parent and/or student to notify the dean.
+If problems arise (e.g., financial, instructional, personal), it is the responsibility of the parent and/or student to notify the Community School office.
 Every effort shall be made to respond to individual needs and to resolve problems appropriately.

 Room and Schedule Changes